 - Were earned within 36 months of the application date.

+All application deadlines are in-office and not postmark deadlines, and any incomplete application will be rejected.
 There is no filing deadline other than the 36-month requirement, and successful applicants may be sworn in throughout the year.
 Applicants should bear in mind that the application process can take longer than six months and plan accordingly.
 For the full requirements for admission under UBE Transfer, please review the New Mexico Rules Governing Admission [link].
 If you did not receive a J.D. from an ABA-accredited law school, see Information for Non-ABA Applicants [link].

 Process and Forms

 Before beginning your application, you must read the following:

 The following items must be submitted in a single application packet:

 - New Mexico UBE Transfer Cover Sheet [pdf]

 - Application Fee (paid by check/money order or Credit Card Authorization Form [pdf])